Suburb overview

 • Long distance to the CBD (241 km) — plan for commute time or local employment.

 5,460 residents places Kawungan squarely in the middle of the Queensland suburb size distribution (state median 5,474), with market depth comparable to most QLD localities.
 Kawungan's median household income of $59,696/year is 34% below the Queensland suburb median ($90,298) — this is an affordability play where returns lean on yield and patient capital growth rather than demographic premium.
-Median weekly rent of $340 equates to $1,473/month — about 105% of the median mortgage repayment of $1,408/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $660/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $2,860/month — about 203% of the $1,408/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Kawungan is 241 km from Brisbane, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 This suburb suits yield-focused investors who are comfortable with lower liquidity.
 Employment concentration and local population trends matter more here than in metro markets.
-Local rents consume roughly 30% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 30% of household income — a dated but useful sanity check on tenant affordability.

 How Kawungan stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Kawungan sits above the state median; negative means below.